 CCA is located in the region that hosts large populations of migratory animals in East Africa and the greatest elephant and buffalo populations in northern Tanzania, making it an area of high conservation significance.
 The Association works in collaboration with Burunge WMA and the local communities, in the fight to restore and preserve this critical wilderness area.
 Since its inception, CCA works closely with its private partner Chem Chem Safari to implement Conservation programs such as joint anti-poaching patrols, mitigation of human-wildlife conflicts, wildlife monitoring and research, Community Engagement and Education.

 The ultimate goal of CCA is to fully rehabilitate and conserve the Kwakuchinja Corridor, ensuring the preservation of the link between the two national parks and protecting the ecosystem.
-Aside from this achievement, illegal activities continue to be a major problem in the Kwakuchinja corridor: poaching, rampant logging for charcoal, trespassing by livestock, and roadkill remain major threats to the corridor’s ecology.
-CCA financially supports the joint anti-poaching patrol team of 38 male and female rangers to ensure wildlife protection.
-Through the SMART data collection system, CCA’s patrol team records accurate and reliable data of all movements and incidents to crack down on illegal activities in the Kwakuchinja corridor.
-In collaboration with the Tanzania Wildlife Research Institute (TAWIRI), CCA monitors wildlife movements and connectivity in the Burunge WMA.
+However, illegal activities continue to be a major problem in the Kwakuchinja corridor: poaching, logging for charcoal, overgrazing, and roadkill still remain as major threats.
+CCA supports the joint anti-poaching team of 38 male and female rangers to ensure effective patrol and wildlife protection.
+Through the SMART data collection system, CCA’s patrol team records accurate and reliable data of wildlife movements and incidents to crack down on illegal activities in the Kwakuchinja corridor with the aim of strengthening the operationalization of the corridor.
+In collaboration with the Tanzania Wildlife Research Institute (TAWIRI), CCA monitors wildlife movements and connectivity in the Burunge WMA

 CCA strongly believes that access to quality education creates opportunities to enhance the lives of local communities in the Burunge WMA.
 CCA supports the infrastructure of public schools by renovating classrooms, teachers’ houses, and school toilets.
 Besides contributing to the provision of educational materials, CCA offers scholarship programmes for high-performing students and has donated a school bus in one of the local schools to shorten the 8km school commute.
 In collaboration with Tanzanian conservation authorities, CCA supports the implementation of environmental education activities in the surrounding 10 villages and offers English courses for youth and women to broaden the scope of their education.